The concept what is Bitcoin and How Does it Work is a very compelling argument.

-Most crypto exchanges like binance exchange will give you a BTC address when you create an account..
+Most crypto exchanges like Binance exchange will provide you a BTC address when you create an account.

-Although this is convenient, it is not recommended to use this address for anything other than temporary storage.
+Although this is beneficial, it is not recommended to use this address for anything other than brief storage.

 The crypto exchanges are online and put your money at risk for hackers or malicious software.

 There are many reputable online wallets that you can use to get a BTC address.
 Exodus and Jaxx are two solid options that support not only Bitcoin but other cryptocurrencies as well.